goncalorafaria/BlueCoins-ExportTool/README.md

 # BlueCoins-ExportTool
-Python script that converts the backup data files to csv.
+Python script that converts the backup data files from the application BlueCoins to csv.

 ## Requirements
 sqlite3